jsassu20/Dell-DW1820a-Broadcom-BCM94350Zae-macOS-Full-Support/README.md

 ---
-# Broadcom BCM4350 Full Support in macOS
+# Broadcom BCM4350 Fully Working In macOS Yosemite - Catalina
 ---

 ### Supports all BCM4350 cards with Yosemite - Catalina